For about a century, raw foods have been foundational “health foods”.

 Raw food folks accurately say that cooking certain foods in certain ways (e.g., grilling and browning) can degrade their nutritional value and/or generate carcinogenic, oxidizing, and/or pro-inflammatory chemicals.

-On the other hand, cooking makes many plant foods more digestible and enjoyable, and renders their nutrients more available and absorbable.
+On the other hand, cooking makes many plant foods more digestible and enjoyable, renders their nutrients more available and easily absorbable, and destroys certain toxins and "anti-nutrients" present in some plant foods (Tu JL 1999).

 Cooking plant foods: